LukeTempleman/sales-sync/sales-sync/README.md

 1. Clone the repository
 2. Install dependencies with `npm install`
 3. Start the development server with `npm start`
+4. On the login page, you can:
+   - Use the "Demo Login" dropdown in the top-right corner to quickly access any role
-4. Select a tenant and log in with one of the demo accounts
+   - Or log in manually with one of the demo accounts:
      - Agent: agent@example.com
      - Team Leader: teamleader@example.com
      - Area Manager: areamanager@example.com
      - Regional Manager: regionalmanager@example.com
      - National Manager: nationalmanager@example.com
      - Admin: admin@example.com
      - Password: password (for all accounts)